-To evaluate the generalizability of the results of our field experiment, we follow the SANS conditions (Selection, Attrition, Naturalness, and Scalability) in List (2020).
-In terms of selection, the subject pool is highly representative of the target population.66 This is an experimental context in which attrition is not an issue because the outcomes can be tracked with administrative data.
-In terms of naturalness of the setting, we conduct a natural field experiment that is ideal in this dimension (Harrison and List, 2004).
+To evaluate the generalizability of the results of our field experiment, we follow the Selection, Attrition, Naturalness, and Scalability (SANS) conditions in List (2020).
+In terms of selection, the subject pool is highly representative of the target population.69 In this experimental context, attrition is not an issue because the outcomes can be tracked with administrative data.
+In terms of the setting, we conduct a natural field experiment that is ideal in this dimension (Harrison and List, 2004).
 The natural, high-stakes setting is particularly important given the focus on social preferences (Levitt and List, 2007; Al-Ubaydli and List, 2013).
-Due to the type of intervention (a mailing experiment) it would be straightforward to scale it to the universe of households - moreover, there is no obvious reason to expect a "voltage drop" with the scaling up (Al-Ubaydli et al., 2017).
+Due to the type of intervention (a mailed letter experiment), it would be straightforward to scale it to the universe of households.
+Moreover, there is no obvious reason to expect a "voltage drop" when scaling up (Al-Ubaydli et al., 2017).